Freight Shipping from San Bernardino to Kansas City

 How much does it cost to ship freight from San Bernardino to Kansas City?

-Full truckload (FTL) rates from San Bernardino, CA to Kansas City, KS currently range from $3,634-$4,479 for a standard dry van load over the 1,690-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to Kansas City, KS currently range $3,634-$4,479 (roughly $2.18-$2.68 per mile over 1,690 miles).
 LTL shipments typically cost $1,130-$1,837 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to Kansas City?